Yoowhi/youlurk/README.md

 # YouLurk
 Python scripts for gathering YouTube statistics.
-All data will store in local MongoDB server<br>
+All data will be stored in local MongoDB server<br>
 Requires `pyfy` and `pymongo` packages

 ## video.py